LunarLogic/starability/README.md

-# Ratability.css
+# Starability.css

-Accessible rating forms with cute animations on top.
+Starability.css - Accessible rating forms with cute animations on top.

+This is a branch that has code for demo page, to download library you can switch to branch 'master'.

 ## License